michelle-currier/miro-radio-next/README.md

 - need to create a new youtube playlist/chanel
 - contact?

-This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.
+This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel and [`react-icons`](https://react-icons.github.io/react-icons/) for the icons.

 ## Learn More